Equivariant Elliptic Cohomology and Mapping Stacks: The local model.

 induced by the cover $\cU$ is an effective epimorphism, and that the functor

 is a cosheaf, as explained in theorem \ref{proposition:codescentnormalvar}.
 This implies that the functor

 is a sheaf, and in particular $\cHH_E([X/T])$ is obtained as the totalization of the cosimplicial object $\cHH_E([\cU_\bullet/T])$, where $\cU_\bullet$ is the Cech nerve of the cover $\cU$.
-Similarly, $T$-equivariant elliptic cohomology satisfies the Mayer-Vietoris exact sequence, that implies that we can compute the quasi-coherent sheaf $\El_T^0(X)$ as the totalization of the cosimplicial object $\El_T^0(\cU_\bullet)$.
-Propositions \ref{proposition:toricopen1} and \ref{proposition:toricopen2} imply that this two cosimplicial objects coincide at all levels, hence they have the same totalization.
-This concludes the proof. \end{proof}
+Similarly, $T$-equivariant elliptic cohomology satisfies Mayer-Vietoris which implies that we can compute the quasi-coherent sheaf $\El_T^0(X)$ as the totalization of the cosimplicial object $\El_T^0(\cU_\bullet)$.
+Propositions \ref{proposition:toricopen1} and \ref{proposition:toricopen2} imply that this two cosimplicial objects coincide, hence they have the same totalization. \end{proof}

-We can obtain an analogous result for the full sheaf $\El_T(X)$, without restricting to the degree zero part.
-Indeed, toric varieties $X$ have vanishing singular cohomology in odd degrees.
-As explained in \cite{SchSib}, Remark $2.1$, this has the consequence that the equivariant elliptic cohomology of $X$ splits as a sum

-where $[2k]$ denotes shift by $2k$ in the category of $\bZ_2$-periodic complexes of quasi-coherent sheaves on $E_T$, $\Qcoh(E_T)_{\bZ_2}$.
-This observation together with theorem \ref{theorem:ellipticohoftoricvar} proves the following \begin{corollary} Let $X$ be a smooth (normal) toric variety over $\bC$, and let the maximal torus $T$ act on $X$ with the standard toric action.
-Then there is an isomorphism of $\bZ_2$-periodic complexes of quasi-coherent sheaves on $E_T$

-where $u$ is a variable in degree $2$ and $\El_T(X^\an)$ is the $\bZ_2$-periodic complexified $T$-equivariant elliptic cohomology of the analytification of $X$. \end{corollary}